ministryofjustice/laa-access-civil-legal-aid/app/find_a_legal_adviser/README.md

 The user will then enter their postcode, or a section of a postcode, and be shown a sorted list of legal aid providers near to them who can provide the service they need.

+**Mini FALA is being replaced with a link to the single category view of find a legal adviser service found at https://find-legal-advice.justice.gov.uk/.**

 ## Query strings
 `category` - The category of law the user is looking for help with.